Arella Guirantes: Los Angeles Sparks

 Guirantes was the 22nd pick in the 2021 WNBA draft by the Los Angeles Sparks.

 Guirantes made the Sparks roster for the 2021 season and played her entire rookie season there.
 She averaged 3.2 points.
 Following the 2022 training camp with the Sparks, Guirantes was waived and did not make the team.

 Seattle Storm

 On February 6, 2023, Guirantes signed a training camp contract with the Seattle Storm.
 Guirantes made the 2023 Opening Night roster and was a member of the Storm team until the end of June.
 On June 29, 2023, Guirantes was waived by the Storm.

 Chicago Sky

 On February 22, 2025, Guirantes signed a training camp contract with the Chicago Sky.
 She was waived on May 3.

+Overseas

+Guirantes signed on 12 November 2025 in Elitzur Ramla from Israeli League in the 2025–26 off-season.